-Prim Sewak Sharma, IAS (1978 batch), Secretary, DeiTY visited AIIMS in biomary 2015.
+14. Ram Sewak Sharma IAS (1978) Secretary DeiTY visited AIIMS in February 2015.
 I sought his time during this visit to brief him about the slow progress of the AIIMS e-Hospital project.
-A man of immense energy and commitment, Ram Sewak Sharma convened a meeting with the senior officers of the DeiTY, the NIC, UIDAI and AIIMS next morning at 8 am.
-Tapan Ray, IAS (1982 batch), Additional Secretary, DeiTY, Dr. Ajay Kumar (1984), Joint Secretary, DeiTY and DG, NIC, Rajesh Gera, Deputy Director General, NIC and Dr Shreeranjan, IAS (1985 batch) attended the meeting along with Director, AIIMS, myself, Dr. Deepak Agarwal, Tripta Sharma and Metilda Robin.
+A man of immense energy and commitment, Ram Sewak Sharma convened a meeting with the senior officers of the DeiTY, the

+NIC, UIDAI and AIIMS next morning at 8 am.
+Tapan Ray IAS (1982), Additional Secretary DeiTY, Dr. Ajay Kumar (1984), Joint Secretary DeiTY and DG NIC, Rajesh Gera Deputy Director General NIC, Dr Shreeranjan IAS (1985) attended the meeting along with Director AIIMS, I, Dr. Deepak Agarwal, Tripta Sharma and Metilda Robin.
 It was in this meeting that the first steps for designing the online registration system were conceptualized.

-The meeting with Ram Sewak Sharma was followed by a functional level meeting in the Computer Facility of AIIMS with the Tripura NIC team.
-That was my first video conference with Chayan Kanti Dar, the Senior Technical Director, NIC, Neel Kamal Dey Purakayastha, Technical Director, NIC, Rajesh Gera, Sunil Bhushan, Senior Technical Director, NIC in the Ministry of Health and Family Welfare, Dr. Shreeranjan, Dr. Deepak Agarwal and I discussed the operational modalities.
+- 15. The meeting with Ram Sewak Sharma was followed by a functional level meeting in the Computer Facility of AIIMS with the Tripura NIC team.
+That was my first video-conference with Chayan Kanti Dar, the Senior Technical Director NIC, Neel Kamal Dey Purakayastha, Technical Director NIC, Rajesh Gera, Sunil Bhushan Senior Technical Director NIC in the Ministry of Health and Family Welfare, Dr. Shreeranjan, Dr Deepak Agarwal and I discussed the operational modalities.
 There were sharp exchanges on the functional roles between NIC and UIDAI.
-Thankfully, we could resolve the issues and reach a consensus.

-It was agreed that the patient seeking an appointment at AIIMS could log into the AIIMS OPD Appointment System (ors.gov.in) and submit a request for an appointment online using his/her Aadhar number.
-The verification of the demographic details of the patient would be based on a one-time password being transmitted to the mobile phone number of the patient registered in the Aadhar data-base.
-The UHID number gave an individual digital identity to every patient visiting AIIMS.
-The patient could use the UHID number for his entire life time and every consultation visit was documented by the system.
-Chayan Kanti Dar and Neelkamal Dey Purakayastha agreed to design the software by the end of April 2015.
+Thankfully we could resolve the issues and reach a consensus. - 16.
+It was agreed that the patient seeking an appointment at AIIMS could log into the AIIMS OPD Appointment System (ORS.gov.in) and submit a request for an appointment online using his Aadhar number.
+The verification of the demographic details of the Patient would be based on a one-time password being transmitted to the mobile phone number of the patient registered in the Aadhar data-base.
+The Unique Health Identification Number gave an Individual Digital Identity to every Patient visiting AIIMS.
+The Patient could use the UHID for his entire lifetime and every consultation visit was documented by the system.
+Chayan Kanti Dar and Neelkamal Dey Purakayastha agreed to design the software by end April 2015.
 AIIMS was asked to coordinate with the Paygov for ensuring that an online payment system is inbuilt into the software.
-This was a task followed up by the Computer Faculty.

-The AIIMS sought meetings at the level of Health Secretary and Health Minister to outline the road map for the online registration system.
-Discussions focused on the quantum of online appointments that would be issued per day and how many walk-ins would be accepted.
-It was decided that AIIMS would introduce a cap of 15 per cent online registrations for OPD appointments.
-Another issue that was considered was whether the OPD charges for online registration should be higher than the walk-in appointments.
+This was a task followed up by the computer facility. - 17.
+AIIMS sought meetings at the level of Health Secretary and Health Minister to outline the roadmap for the Online Registration System.
+Discussions focused on the quantum of online appointments that would be issued/ day and how many walk-ins would be accepted.
+It was decided that AIIMS would introduce a cap of 15 percent online registrations for OPD appointments.
+Another issue that was considered was whether the OPD charges for Online Registration should be higher than the walk-in appointments.

-The Union Health Minister J.P.
-Nadda said:
+Health Minister J.P.Nadda said

-Patient-friendly hospitals were a felt need and AIIMS should provide leadership to hospital process simplification.
-The software is quite simple, forward-looking and could be opted widely.
-The AIIMS attracts a large number of poor and illiterate patients and the objective should be to have an inclusive digital platform where all stakeholders could benefit.
-Although, AIIMS had proposed the introduction of a higher charge for online appointments as compared to walk-ins, the OPD consultation charges should not be touched at this stage.
+"Patient friendly hospitals were a felt need and AIIMS should provide leadership to hospital process simplification.
+The software is quite simplistic, forward looking and could be adopted widely.
+The AIIMS attracts a large number of poor, illiterate patients and the objective should be to have an inclusive digital platform where all stakeholders could benefit.
+Although, AIIMS had proposed introduction of a higher charge for online appointments as compared to walkins, the OPD consultation charges should not be touched at this stage."

-Following these deliberations, the AIIMS was given the responsibility of ensuring timely completion of the project so that it could be considered for launch during the 'Digital India Week'.
+Following these deliberations, the AIIMS was given the responsibility of ensuring timely completion so that the project could be considered for launch during the Digital India week.